raymond-lee093/miniproject1RaymondLee/README.md

 ### Mini Project 1

-# Project Title
+# Mini Project 1

-miniproject1RaymondLee

 ## Description

-This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.
+This project will utilize yFinance to get the last 10 trading days of 5 stocks.
+It will put this information into a NumPy array and then use Matplotlib in order to create 5 graphs, that output as PNG files in the "charts" folder.

 ## Getting Started

-### Installing
-In the GitHub repository for this program, click code and copy HTTPS web URL link.
-Once PyCharm is opened, click get from VCS tab and paste the URL.
-Then click clone to clone the repository.
-Make sure you create a local virtual environment by adding a new interpreter.
-Base interpreter can run on Python 3.12.

 ### Pip install instructions